tousifinity/IoT-Client-Server-Communication/README.md

    - Upload the **client code** to another ESP8266 to fetch and display the data on an LCD screen.
    - Upload the **server-client code** to measure distance with the ultrasonic sensor and display it on the LCD.

+4. **Access the Web Server**:
+   - After uploading the code, the server will print the ESP8266’s local IP address in the Serial Monitor.
+   - Access the server by typing the ESP8266’s IP address into a web browser.